 COMPENSATION COMMITTEE INTERLOCKS AND INSIDER PARTICIPATION.
-John C. Koss, who is the Chairman of the Board and executive officer of the Company, serves on the Compensation Committee.
+John C. Koss, the President of the Company, also served as a member of the Compensation Committee during a portion f the fiscal year ended June 30, 2003.
+Mr. Koss is no longer serving on the Compensation Committee.

 DIRECTOR COMPENSATION.
-Directors who are not also employees of the Company receive an annual retainer of \$5,000, plus \$1,250 per director for each meeting and \$500 per director for each committee meeting.
+Directors who are not also employees of the Company receive an annual retainer of \$6,000, plus \$1,500 per director for each meeting, \$500 per director for each committee meeting, \$250 per quarter for quarters 1-3 for Audit Committee Chair to review statements with the Audit partner, and \$250 per year for other Committee Chairs for service for each remaining Committee.